7000+ complex surgeries over 16 years. Get an expert second opinion from Dr. Cohen here.

 Generally, pituitary tumors do not shorten life expectancy.
 In fact, most people with a pituitary tumor will never even know they have one because the tumor usually does not cause any symptoms and might be diagnosed accidentally during an MRI or CT scan for another condition.

 However, if a pituitary tumor grows large enough, it can press on nearby structures and cause life-threatening problems.
 The most common symptoms of a large pituitary tumor are headaches and vision loss due to pressure on the optic nerves.
-If the tumor produces abnormally high level of hormones, it can also lead to depression, fatigue, osteoporosis, and disrupted menstruation, all of which can significantly affect your quality of life.

 Key Takeaways